 Just click on the name of an application to configure settings for that app.

 Can't find the app you're looking for?
-Make sure you're signed in to the right team and reload as necessary.
-You can sign in to multiple teams at once on api.slack.com.
+Make sure you're signed in to the right workspace and reload as necessary.
+You can sign in to multiple workspaces at once on api.slack.com.

 The chart below describes the states that a Slack app can be and how they flow to one another.